lunaria-bee/tetris/README.md

     <td></td>
     <td><code>--disable-gravity</code></td>
     <td></td>
-    <td>Disable gravity.
-Pieces will not fall unless soft dropped or hard dropped, and
+    <td>Pieces will not fall unless soft dropped or hard dropped, and must be hard dropped
-        must be hard dropped to lock in place.</td>
+        to lock in place.</td>
   </tr>
 </table>